altbdoor/tweet-media-archive/README.md

 ```
 $ python tweet_media_archive.py -h | fold -sw 80
-usage: tweet_media_archive.py [-h] [--debug] -u USERNAME [--exclude_video]
+usage: tweet_media_archive.py [-h] [--debug] -u USERNAME [--exclude_gif]
                               [--exclude_image] [-o OUTPUT]
                               [--min_datetime MIN_DATETIME]
                               [--max_datetime MAX_DATETIME]

-Gets a list of URLs for images and videos of a twitter user.
+Gets a list of URLs for images and GIFs of a twitter user.
 The URL list can
 then be passed to curl or wget to batch download.
 To note, twitter only allows
 a maximum of 35 iterations, which means probably not everything will be
 archived.

 Examples:
-- List all videos by user "tkmiz" from now until 28 Dec 2017, 10.34pm
+- List all GIFs by user "tkmiz" from now until 28 Dec 2017, 10.34pm
   ./tweet_media_archive.py -u tkmiz --exclude_image --min_datetime="2017-12-28
 22:34:00"